sqlfluff/sqlfluff/docs/source/configuration.rst

 Macros (which also look and feel like *functions* are available only in the *jinja* templater.
 Similar to `Variable Templating`_, these are specified in config files, what's different in this case is how they are named.
-Similar to the *context* section above, macros are configured seperately in the *macros* section of the config.
+Similar to the *context* section above, macros are configured separately in the *macros* section of the config.
 Consider the following example.

 If passed the following *.sql* file: